How the hospitality sector can harness sustainability in order to attract like-minded guests

 If you are a restaurant or hotel group seeking solutions to be more sustainable, please contact me.
 If you are already operating in the hospitality space and are looking for your next exciting role to make the right impact, then please do connect.

-Dani Walker is Principal Consultant – Sustainable Business at Acre UK, specialising in hospitality, leisure and tourism.
+Dani Walker is Principal Consultant – Sustainable Business at Acre UK, specializing in hospitality, leisure and tourism.